Eduardo-Balistieri/Eduardo-Balistieri/README.md

 - :speech_balloon: Ask me about anything, I am happy to help
 - :telescope: I'm working with NodeJS and Oracle Integration Cloud
-- :mage: Machine learning and mobile development enthusiast
+- :mage: Back-end and mobile development enthusiast
 - :sunny: Praise the Sun !

 #### You can find me on :point_down: